guardianproject/info/content/blog/2022-02-28-clean-insights-mailvelope/index.md

 ## Using Clean Insights in Your Project

 Every software project is different.
 Just like Mailvelope, you might have a particular question on your mind and specific aspects of user privacy you want to protect.
-We'd love to help you use Clean Insights to answer those questions without compromising privacy.
-If that's interesting to you, you can find us at [support@guardianproject.info](mailto:support@guardianproject.info).
+We'd love to help you use [Clean Insights](https://cleaninsights.org) to answer those questions without compromising privacy.
+If that's interesting to you, you can find us at [support@guardianproject.info](mailto:support@guardianproject.info) or visit the project website at [cleaninsights.org](https://cleaninsights.org).